dramoz/arty-s7/projects/arty_s7_atrover/spartan7_blog_summary.md

 ## VexRiscv

-### Toolchain and C++ compile

-Doing a bare metal implementation from scratch was a worthy challenge.
-There was a lot to re-learn about linking sections, instruction memory and data memory layout.
-I can tell that I level up my embedded microprocessor knowledge and the time spent was a good investment.
+Working with RISC-V, a different soft-processor core like [Xilinx MicroBlaze](https://www.xilinx.com/products/design-tools/microblaze.html) was interesting and challenging.
+It was a long slow slope learning curve, but worth the time spent.
+There were a lot of concepts I have forgotten over time, principally as these days, most works on microcontrollers or microprocessors are done with the aid of IDE that already provided required bare metal startup code, register space and "complete" C/C++ `std` support functions.

 ### HDL

-Using the VexRiscv instead of other soft cores alternatives, although a harder path, gave me the opportunity to get a better understanding of the [RISC-V ISA (Instruction Set Architecture)](https://en.wikipedia.org/wiki/RISC-V).
-Also, the need to implement some basic RTL blocks was a good task to refresh some gone knowledge.
+Using the VexRiscv instead of other soft cores alternatives, gave me the opportunity to get a better understanding of the [RISC-V ISA (Instruction Set Architecture)](https://en.wikipedia.org/wiki/RISC-V).
+Also, the need to implement some basic RTL blocks was a good task to refresh some gone knowledge in Verilog and HDL.

+One interesting challenge what the use of two different but similar languages for design.
+The Verilog syntax was based on C. Therefore, sometimes while coding RTL some C/C++ constructs were mixed or vice-versa.

 ## Future work